Wednesday, April 5th, 2017

 As many of us had never built furniture before, the 33-step instructions presented us with a challenge.
 We split into groups of two or three, grabbed our supplies, and set out on our dresser-building maiden voyage.
 This wasn’t just any dresser, either, it had multiple doors and sliding shelves that, if built correctly, would provide the potential owner with lots of storage and an aesthetically pleasing addition to their living space.
 I wanted one of these dressers too!

-This truly was a bonding experience because, even though Holly and I were working together, we collaborated with other teams to figure out how to assemble the dresser correctly and efficiently.
+This truly was a bonding experience because, even though we were working together, we collaborated with other teams to figure out how to assemble the dresser correctly and efficiently.

 At the end of three hours, we completed five dressers for the Furniture Bank.
 I hope these pieces will provide Columbus families with the storage they need to complete their home décor.